Privacy Policy

 The target domain and URL path (no query strings, no fragments) paired with the extracted generalized CSS-selector template.
 See Section 4.
 Lumabyte (public template repository)

-If you join a waitlist (for example on /pricing or /telemetry), we also collect the email address and optional comments, name, company, and role you submit.
+If you join a waitlist (for example on /pricing), we also collect the email address and optional comments, name, company, and role you submit.
 That data is stored in our database for product-planning outreach only.

-• A license is activated that carries the NO_TELEMETRY entitlement (standard on Pro and Enterprise policies).
+• A license is activated that carries the NO_TELEMETRY entitlement (standard on Pro and Enterprise policies); the check-in loop never starts.

 • You run LumaBrowser in development mode (unpackaged, or launched with --dev).

-This is the one genuinely novel privacy surface in LumaBrowser, so it deserves a full explanation.
+With analytics and crash reporting gone from the app, the shared template repository is the one genuinely novel privacy surface left in LumaBrowser, so it deserves a full explanation.

 What it is